Relativity versus exchange currents in 16O(e,e'p): Conclusion

 \section{Conclusion}

-Calculations were performed for $^{16}$O$\left(e,e^{\prime}p\right)^{15}$N$\left(1/2^{-},3/2^{-}\right)$ with the RCCSM to determine the effect of MEC and relativistic corrections on cross sections and response functions.
-Of special concern was the inability of optical model calculations to reproduce the interference response, $R_{TL}$.
-Two previous calculations came to opposite conclusions as to whether MEC could substantially increase $R_{TL}$ and hence, provide some consistency among spectroscopic factors extracted from individual cross sections and response functions.
-Inclusion of MEC of Ref. \cite{DKD74} in the RCCSM produced results very much like those of Ref. \cite{A99}, and led to the same conclusion - that MEC do not make a substantial contribution to producing consistency.
+Calculations were performed for $^{16}$O$\left(e,e^{\prime}p\right)^{15}$N$\left(1/2^{-},3/2^{-}\right)$ with the RCCSM to determine the effect of MECs and relativistic corrections on cross sections and response functions.
+Of special concern was the inability of optical model calculations to reproduce the interference response $R_{TL}$.
+Two previous calculations came to opposite conclusions as to whether MECs could substantially increase $R_{TL}$ and hence, provide some consistency among spectroscopic factors extracted from individual cross sections and response functions.
+Inclusion of MECs of Ref. \cite{DKD76} in the RCCSM produced results very much like those of Ref. \cite{A99} and led to the same conclusion - that MECs do not make a substantial contribution to producing consistency.

 Therefore, the effect of relativistic corrections was tested by including direct Pauli reduction terms in the RCCSM.
 These terms contributed substantially to the response functions and provided reasonable consistency for spectroscopic factors.
 A reduction factor of 0.81, applied to all $p_{1/2}$ calculations, at $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV), and $(\left|{\bm q}\right|,\omega)$ = (570 MeV/c, 172 MeV) provided a good fit to all cross sections and response functions.
-Calculations for the p3/2 showed similar consistency for the data at $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV) data with a reduction factor of 0.71, but required a reduction factor of 0.60 to provided consistency between $R_{TL}$ and the cross section for the $(\left|{\bm q}\right|,\omega)$ = (570 MeV/c, 172 MeV) data.
+Calculations for the p3/2 showed similar consistency for the data at $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV) data with a reduction factor of 0.77 but required a reduction factor of 0.56 to provide consistency between $R_{TL}$ and the cross section for the $(\left|{\bm q}\right|,\omega)$ = (570 MeV/c, 172 MeV) data.

-A test of currents conservation showed that inclusion of direct Pauli reduction terms increased the violation only slightly and is, therefore, an appropriate procedure.
-The importance of a coupled channels model was demonstrated by performing calculations that eliminate contributions from channels other than the exit channel.
-Therefore, one would think that the ideal calculation for comparing with data would be a coupled channels calculation in a completely relativistic model.
-Such models exits, but would be plagued by uncertainties in the center of mass transformation.
+A test of current conservation showed that inclusion of direct Pauli reduction terms increased the violation only slightly and is, therefore, an appropriate procedure.
+The importance of a coupled-channel model was demonstrated by performing calculations that eliminate contributions from channels other than the exit channel.
+Therefore, one would think that the ideal calculation for comparing with data would be a coupled-channel calculation in a completely relativistic model.
+Such models exist, but would be plagued by uncertainties in the center-of-mass transformation.

 The following substitutions are made in Eq. (\ref{Eq18}), ${\bm t}_{1}={\bm p}_{1}-{\bm p}^{\prime}_{1}$, ${\bm T}_{1}=\left({\bm p}_{1}+{\bm p}^{\prime}_{1}\right)/2$, ${\bm t}_{2}={\bm p}_{2}-{\bm p}^{\prime}_{2}$, ${\bm T}_{2}=\left({\bm p}_{2}+{\bm p}^{\prime}_{2}\right)/2$.
 The delta-function in Eq.
 (18) is expanded as